wmd0701/Jupyter-on-Euler/README.md

 apt-get install xdg-utils
 ```

-Further more, the script requieres that there is a Python installation available, which is usually included in the Linux distribution or Mac OS.
+Further more, the script requires that there is a Python installation available, which is usually included in the Linux distribution or Mac OS.

 ## Usage